NervanaSystems/ngraph/doc/sphinx/source/inspection/debug_core.rst

 Environment Variables
 =====================

-.. note:: Some of the following flags may be experimental only or subject to change.
+.. important:: Many of the following flags may be experimental only and subject to change.

 .. csv-table::